A modern city filled with Samurai history

 - Trying the city's signature dish: grilled beef tongue, called gyutan

 - Inspecting the masterful architecture constructed by city founder, feudal lord Date Masamune

-Sendai is easy to reach from Tokyo by Shinkansen or highway bus.
-Either the Tohoku or Akita Shinkansen Line from Tokyo will get you to Sendai Station in one and a half hours.
+Sendai is easy to reach from Tokyo by shinkansen or highway bus.
+Either the Tohoku or Akita Shinkansen from Tokyo will get you to Sendai Station in one and a half hours.